1,000 signatures reached

 We can all be part of a legacy we can be proud of: handing over to our children and future generations an area that is climate-resilient and supports our wildlife to live alongside us.
 Please support this petition and we will bring it to the Government and Wicklow County Council to transform Greystones & Delgany (and North Wicklow).

 Greystones & Delgany are currently undergoing a frenzy of development, with new housing estates approved and planted in every available field left.
-Not only is the infrastructure (roads, public transport links, schools, heathcare, etc.) not keeping up, but nature is taking a huge hit.
+Not only is the infrastructure (roads, public transport links, schools, healthcare, etc.) not keeping up, but nature is taking a huge hit.

 So what if the answer to overdevelopment was to create a Community Nature Reserve – a gift to current and future generations?
+Following 2 years of research by Eoin Llewellyn here are key realistic projects that can be implemented to rehabilitate nature.

 • Expand the Glen of the Downs on both sides of the Three-Trout stream with permanent native forest.